wally-kroeker/GraphSigninExport/tasks/active_context.md

 ## Current Development Focus

 We are currently implementing the core functionality of the GraphReporter project.
-The development environment is configured with UV (Astral), and basic authentication with Microsoft Graph API is now working successfully.
+The development environment is configured with UV (Astral), and we have successfully implemented both authentication with Microsoft Graph API and the first data export functionality.

 ### Completed Tasks